veilchen-web/veilchen/docs/tutorial_app.rst

 Final Words
 =========================

-Now we are at the end of this introduction and tutorial to Bottle.
-We learned about the basic concepts of Bottle and wrote a first application using the Bottle framework.
-In addition to that, we saw how to adapt Bottle for large tasks and serve Bottle through an Apache web server with mod_wsgi.
+Now we are at the end of this introduction and tutorial to Veilchen.
+We learned about the basic concepts of Veilchen and wrote a first application using the Veilchen framework.
+In addition to that, we saw how to adapt Veilchen for large tasks and serve Veilchen through an Apache web server with mod_wsgi.

-As said in the introduction, this tutorial is not showing all shades and possibilities of Bottle.
+As said in the introduction, this tutorial is not showing all shades and possibilities of Veilchen.
 What we skipped here is e.g. receiving file objects and streams and how to handle authentication data.
 Furthermore, we did not show how templates can be called from within another template.
-For an introduction into those points, please refer to the full `Bottle documentation`_ .
+For an introduction into those points, please refer to the full `Veilchen documentation`_ .

 Complete Example Listing
 =========================